vsuraj156/CompAssignmentsF22/crimsonbouquet/lab.md

 ## Building models and migrating

 Models are the most important part of this lesson, because views and templates are essentially no longer used in the existing codebase.

+Paste the following code into `content/models.py'.

 ```python
 from django.db import models